jbuehl/ha/README.REST.md

 * hostname - the unique name for a server on the local network
 * HA service - the implementation of the HA REST interface on a server
 * HA resource - a HA object implemented within a HA application
-* REST resource - an identifier in a the HTTP path that corresponds to a HA resource
+* REST resource - an identifier in a the HTTP path that may describe a HA resource

 ### Service advertising
-The HA REST server uses Zeroconf to advertise itself on the local network.
-The message contains the service type, port, and protocol that a client can use to contact it.
+The HA REST server uses periodic messages sent to a multicast address to advertise itself on the local network.
+The message contains the service name, and port that a client can use to contact it.
 The default port is 7378.
-If multiple HA services are running on the same host they will use different ports.
+If multiple HA services are running on the same host they must use different ports.

-* service type: ha-rest
-* protocol: tcp
-* hostname: <hostname>
-* IP address: <ip address>
-* port: <port>
+The message contains a service REST resource and optionally a resources REST resource and states REST resource.
+If the message only contains a service REST resource, the message serves to notify clients that the server is still active and there haven't been any resource or state changes since the last message.
+The timestamp will be the same as the previous message and the sequence number will be incremented by 1.

+A client will create local resources that serve as proxies for the resources on a server.
+The states of the resources are cached in the client and updated when the states of the server resources change.
+When a client receives a message for a service that it hasn't previously seen, it creates a set of proxy resources for the service.

+If the state of a resource changes on a server, the next message will include a states REST resource that contains the current states of all resources on the server and an updated timestamp.
+The client should update it's state cache for that service with the new values.

+If the configuration of the HA resources on a service changes, the next message will include both a resources REST resource, a states REST resource, and an updated timestamp.
+The client will delete and recreate the proxied HA resources for that service, and update their states.

+If a client receives a message from an active server that contains a changed timestamp but no resources or states REST resources, it will request those resources from the service and update its cache.

 ### Verbs
 The HTTP following verbs are implemented by restServer.py: